14 Super Cute Valentine’s Day Gift Ideas From Dollar Stores

 If you are dating a dog lover, you can melt two hearts by getting them this matching dog/owner beanie set ($5 at Five Below).
 The dog might have mixed feelings, but the cuteness cannot be denied.

 What’s their sign?
-A zodiac sign necklace means you know their birthday and these blinged out ones are pretty fabulous and less than $7 with shipping ($2 at Shein).
+A zodiac sign necklace means you know their birthday and these blinged out ones are pretty fabulous for $5 at Five Below.

 13. The Art of Love